jamjarlabs/JamJar/README.md

-# JamJarNative
+# JamJar

-JamJarNative is a 2D, C++ game engine that primarily targets running in the browser through web assembly.
+JamJar is a 2D, C++ game engine that primarily targets running in the browser through web assembly.

 ## Features